-Publicists and News Media may click here for a downloadable bio-sketch with photo.
+(Publicists and News Media may click here for a downloadable bio-sketch with photo.)

 For twenty years I wrote freelance for numerous magazines, most notably Harvard Magazine, Omni, Science Digest, and Discover, as well as Audubon, Life, and The New Yorker.
-I saw my first total solar eclipse in 1991, as a columnist with Travel Holiday, and attended Space Camp for an article in a retirement magazine called New Choices.
+I saw my first total solar eclipse in 1991, as a columnist with Travel Holiday, and attended Space Camp for an article in the retirement magazine New Choices.

 I was born June 15, 1947 and grew up right near the Bronx Zoo and the New York Botanical Garden, so that I could walk to either by myself from an early age.
 My best academic credential is undoubtedly my diploma from the Bronx High School of Science (class of 1964).
 My home life provided excellent career preparation, since my mother had trained as a chemist, and no one in my family thought it odd or unusual for a girl to be interested in science.
 Both my parents loved to read, convincing me by their behavior that the best way to hold someone’s attention was with a book.

 The publication of Longitude in 1995—and its unexpected success—turned me into a fulltime author of books.
 I greatly enjoy the more in-depth research required for book-length projects.
 Someone once said to me, “I would hate your job.
 It’s like writing one college term paper after another.”
 That’s exactly what it’s like, and also what I love about it.
 People may have the impression that book tours and public appearances are the highlights of an author’s life.
 I certainly enjoy those events, and am flattered both by my publishers’ willingness to send me on tour and readers’ eagerness to come meet me.
 But writing is really about sitting alone in a room, and the most exciting moments occur in that room, with no one else as witness, in the small moments of the day when the work is going well.